pjrclarke/electricedenPP1/README.md

 ## Features

--  __Navigation Bar__
+__Navigation Bar__

-- The navigation bar is fixed to the top of the page regardless if you scroll or not, giving the user quick, easy access to select the page they want.
+- The navigation bar is fixed to the top each of the pages regardless if you scroll or not, giving the user quick, easy access to select the page they want.
 - On the left we have the navigational menu.
 When hovering over a particular page name, the text is shadowed to help the user see which page they are about to select.
 - On the right, we have the band logo that when selected will take you back to the home page.
 - The colours are partially matched to the imagery to give that consistent feel across the site.

 ![navigation bar](Readme_Img/electric_eden_readme_nav.jpg)

-__Landing Page__
+## Landing Page

 - The Landing page offers the user a simple but striking visual of contrast and depth.
 - The background is a blown-up view of the album artwork.